NGWPC/nwm-region-mgr/docs/source/tech_reference/parreg.rst

        * **distance methods (gower, urf)**: assign nearest donor in attribute space to each receiver

-         * First pass: use all primmary attributes.
+         * First pass: use all primary attributes.
          * Second pass (if needed): use only ``base attributes``.

        * **clustering methods (kmeans, kmedoids, hdbscan, birch)**: using all primary attributes, assign the spatially nearest donor within the same cluster to each receiver.